B987352101_O1995.pdf

 wife.

-Tainui, like the Arawa,
+The Tainui, like the Arawa, was a double canoë,

-and Hoturoa
+and Hoturoa was her captain.

-captain.
-After leaving Whangathe Tainui came to Tamaki, where the wanderers
+paraoa, the Tainui came to Tamaki, where the wanderers

+landed.
 They went up the river till they came to the

 portage that lies between the harbour of Waitemata and

-Manukau.
 There they saw seagulls and oyster-catchers

 flying overhead from the west, and guessed that the océan